yufeizhao/yufeizhao.github.io/pm/index.md

 Note that for MIT students, ± grade modifiers do not count towards the GPA and do not appear on the external transcript.

+If you wish to attend lectures, please register as for credit or listener.

 Students needing support should consider reaching out to [Student Support Services (S<sup>3</sup>)](https://studentlife.mit.edu/s3), [GradSupport](https://oge.mit.edu/development/gradsupport/), or [Student Disability Services](https://studentlife.mit.edu/das).